rails-decal/fa19-proj1-atd30/ANSWERS.md

 The second error is thrown because the Pokemon class hasn't been written yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *
 The Pokemon that appears is one chosen randomly from a list of pokemon in the database, with the common factor being that they  don't have a trainer.

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.
+It creates a form of the class button medium that has a button that patches to the url capture_path with the parameter id: @pokemon.

 # Question 3: What would you name your own Pokemon?